 This year’s event emphasizes the importance of a person-centered approach to vision health interventions, research, communications, and care.
 Being seen and heard by providers, policy makers, researchers, public health experts and other stakeholders allows an individual’s complex health issues to be addressed while taking into consideration their preferences, cultural background, and social context.
 And ultimately, it leads to the most ideal outcomes for all involved in the interaction.

-This free event attracts a global audience of patient advocates, community-based organizations, vision and eye health organizations, researchers, health-care providers, educators, early childhood education professionals, senior- and child-care professionals, government agency staff, corporate partners, health program professionals, and legislative staff.
+The free event attracts a global audience of patient advocates, community-based organizations, vision and eye health organizations, researchers, public health experts, health-care providers, educators, early childhood education professionals, senior- and child-care professionals, government agency staff, corporate partners, health program professionals, legislative staff, and other stakeholders.

 Explore the exhibit hall and downloadable information available from our event sponsors.
 Video chat, text chat, and email communications will be available from vendor staff during this period.

 Keynote Presentation - Why the Eye: Advances in Eyecare and the Impact on the Patient

 The goal of the keynote is to discuss how recent innovations are advancing eye care and how these innovations are impacting the patient.

 The goal of this session is to discuss through a roundtable format how data, social media, and patient advocacy can be used to tell a story around the importance of vision and eye health.

 The Prevent Blindness Rising Visionary Award is presented annually to a student or resident in a health-related field who submits the best overall application and essay addressing the 2023 Focus on Eye Health Summit theme: Why the Eye?